Big-Brother-Pikachu/Paper-Contributions-Analysis/papers/Can_Subnetwork_Structure_be_the_Key_to_Out-of-Distribution_Generalization.md

 OOD generalization.
 MRM helps select subnetworks and can be used in conjunction with other methods (e.g., IRM) and boosts their performance as well.

+# Contributions in my words modified

+1. ~~They found a sparse classifier is good for Out-of-distribution(OOD) generalization.~~
+2. They found simple Exception Risk Minimization(ERM) trained model has subnetwork that ~~only~~ utilizes **more** non-spurious features.
+And a modified lottery tickets hypothesis holds that we can retrain the subnetwork with the same initialization values to reach better generalization ability **with compareable in-distribution accuracy and training time**.
+3. They proposed a method called Modular Risk Minimization(MRM) to find the desired subnetwork with sparsity regularzation, and retrain the subnetwork to get a model with good out-distribution generalization performance.
+Also, this method is orthogonal to other OOD algorithms.
+Experiment results domenstrate the effectness of this method **and its enhancement to other algorithms**.